The leak is just the latest of many that have occurred at the troubled plant.

-A proposal by Prime Minister Shinzo Abe's Liberal Democratic Party reported by Reuters on Oct.
-30 says TEPCO should no longer be exclusively responsible for decommissioning the Fukushima plant.
+A proposal by Prime Minister Shinzo Abe's Liberal Democratic Party on Oct.
+30, 2013 said TEPCO should no longer be exclusively responsible for decommissioning the Fukushima plant.
 It recommends that TEPCO form a new internal unit or a separate company, or join a government agency.

 The entire Fukushima cleanup operation is estimated to take 30-40 years and cost $100 billion, in addition to compensation payouts to those affected by the disaster.
 TEPCO has so far requested $38 billion from the Japanese government to assist with legal claims.